 Electronic Typewriter Instruction Guides

-These instructions guides either came with the typewriters I purchased, or were purchased solely for the purpose of scanning and sharing FREE.
+The following guide is freely shared.
 A small donation, however, will make it easier for me to continue to add to this archive.
-Thank you.
+Thank you!